nicolasandradevillamil/NLU-Homework/README.md

 **Estimate the percentage of desserts in the train and test sets.** *Hint: Use the ingredients!*

-## Part 2: Micro GPT
+## Part 2: Micro GPT (1 point)

 In this part, you will complete a very small decoder transformer that can generate text trained on the recipes.
+This will be a baseline language model.

+Check the [model_baseline.py](model_baseline.py) and [train_baseline.py](train_baseline.py) codes.
 a.
 Based on the Cora dataset class, **explain in your own words the difference between training a transductive and inductive model.
 What would you expect to give better results?**

 b.
 Also, include in your report an **explanation of the message passing algorithm that is implemented in the forward function in the `model.py` file and the `layers.py` file.
 How are the messages being aggregated?
 How many layers does the model initially have?** Hint: Look to indentify how each of the message passing algorithm steps for a GraphSAGE layer (message calculation for each neighbor, aggregation and activation) is implemented and where.